HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Experiments: Video Style Transfer

-In this section, our goal is to transfer the desired style to all video frames while minimizing flickering effects in the output video as much as possible.
-To evaluate this quantitatively, we use the two standard metrics from prior video consistency work~\cite{Lai2018}.
-The first metric, \textit{warping error}, quantifies smoothness between output frames by measuring flow-based photometric consistency between consecutive frames in the final prediction $o_a$ and $o_{a+1}$:
+For video style transfer, our goal is to transfer the desired style to all video frames while minimizing flickering effects (\ie, maximizing temporal consistency) in the output video as much as possible.
+To evaluate temporal consistency, we measure warping error $E_{\textrm{warp}}$~\cite{Lai2018} and patch-based consistency measures $C_{\textrm{PSNR}}$ and $C_{\textrm{SSIM}}$~\cite{Gupta2017}. $E_{\textrm{warp}}$ is defined as the mean of $e_{\textrm{warp}}$ over all consecutive pairs of output frames $(o_a, o_{a+1})$, where

-Here, $D_a = o_a - \textrm{warp}(o_{a+1}, F_{a \rightarrow a+1})$ (where $F_{a \rightarrow a+1}$ is the estimated flow between input frames $v_a$ and $v_{a+1}$); $p$ indexes the pixels in the frame; and $M_a^f$ indicates pixels with reliable flow (1 for reliable, 0 for unreliable).
-The flow reliability mask is computed based on flow consistency and motion boundaries as defined by Ruder \etal~\cite{Ruder2016}.
-The second metric quantifies the similarity between a frame-wise translated video and the output by computing LPIPS distance~\cite{Zhang2018} between corresponding frames:
+Here, $D_a = o_a - \textrm{warp}(o_{a+1}, F_{a \rightarrow a+1})$ (where $F_{a \rightarrow a+1}$ is the estimated flow between input frames $v_a$ and $v_{a+1}$); $p$ indexes the pixels in the frame; and $M_a^f$ is a mask that indicates pixels with reliable flow (1 for reliable, 0 for unreliable). $M_a^f$ is computed based on flow consistency and motion boundaries as defined by Ruder \etal~\cite{Ruder2016}. $C_{\textrm{PSNR}}$ is defined as the mean of $c_{\textrm{PSNR}}$ over all consecutive pairs of output frames, where $c_{\textrm{PSNR}}$ is computed by taking a random 50$\times$50 patch in frame $o_a$ and computing the maximum PSNR between it and all patches in its spatial neighborhood in the next frame $o_{a+1}$ (within a Chebyshev distance of 20 pixels). $C_{\textrm{SSIM}}$ is defined similarly to $C_{\textrm{PSNR}}$, except it computes Structural Similarity~\cite{Wang2004} in place of PSNR.
+To quantify how well a method adheres to the intended style, we measure Frech\'et Inception Distance (FID)~\cite{Heusel2017} between the set of all frames generated by frame-wise translation and the set of all frames generated by the method under evaluation.